 - Will have to replace in a shorter time period, potentially costing you more in the long run

 As with any second hand purchase, the biggest issue with buying a second hand tyre is that you simply don’t know how the tyre was used, maintained or stored previously.
 While you can inspect the tyre, there is also the risk that the tyre has been retreaded, altered or made to look like it’s in better condition than it is, which means you may be putting yourself at risk by fitting it to your car.

 While there’s nothing stopping you from buying second hand in Australia, there are a number of risks involved with doing so, meaning buying new tyres from a reputable tyre retailer is often the best – and safest – option for motorists.

 Should you buy cheap tyres?

+With that said, you can still pick up a name-brand tyre for not much more than some of the cheapest tyres available, meaning it may come down to where and when you purchase your next set of wheels.
 If you’re budget conscious, the trick is finding the middle ground that satisfies both tyre quality and your hip pocket.
-Car tyres don’t have to cost the earth, but with a cheap no-name brand of tyre, you may not know exactly what you are paying for in the long run.
+Car tyres don’t have to cost the world, but with a cheap no-name brand of tyre, you may not know exactly what you’re paying for.

 Picture credits: GRSI/shutterstock.com, industryviews/shutterstock.com, ilovephoto_KA/shutterstock.com, nlin.nee/shutterstock.com, New Africa/shutterstock.com